 PRI engaged partners, families, students, and educators in the project design.
-First, the design is built on a foundation of experience working in and with the Perry County community.
+First, the design is built on PRI's foundation of nearly three decades of experience working in and with rural communities.
+This FSCS project design includes lessons learned over the years, especially those lessons learned from PRI community schools in rural communities.